-2023/2024
+2025/2026

-This policy should be read in conjunction with the University’s and
+This policy should be read in conjunction with the University’s Examination Conventions and Policies and especially the Policy and Guidance on Moderation and Scaling.

 1. Definition of Moderation

-“‘Moderation’ applies broadly to a range of processes whereby assessment tasks, assessment ‘component’ marks and/or module marks are scrutinised to ensure that the assessment criteria are applicable and consistently applied and that there is a shared understanding of the academic standards students are expected to meet” (Policy and Guidance on Moderation and Scaling).
-It is also used to distinguish two types of second reading: moderation, where samples of work are scrutinised by a second reader; and second marking, where all pieces of work are marked by a second reader.
+“‘Moderation’ applies broadly to a range of processes whereby assessment tasks, assessment ‘component’ marks and/or module marks are scrutinized to ensure that the marking criteria are applicable and consistently applied and that there is a shared understanding of the academic standards students are expected to meet” (Policy and Guidance on Moderation and Scaling).
+It is also used to distinguish two types of second reading: moderation, where samples of work are scrutinized by a second reader; and second marking, where all pieces of work are marked by a second reader.
 In both cases the second reader also considers the overall range of marks, and samples of borderline scripts.

-2. Organisation
+2. Organization

 The Head of School (or nominee) shall make arrangements to ensure that all work subject to the policy is moderated.
 Practical arrangements for marking and moderation are the responsibility of the UG Degree Programme Directors (DPDs), in dialogue with Subject Heads (SH) with regards to workload, and bearing in mind appropriate expertise.
 Marking and moderating duties, and the timetable for all assessment activities, are announced annually in the School Examination Document.

+All Honours-level work is moderated.
+The exceptions are: (1) Stage 2 Creative Writing work, which is subject to team marking; and (2) Stage 3 independent project work, which is either independently double-marked [dissertations, independent essays] or first- and second-marked [CW portfolios and the SEL3405 (Digital Exhibition) and SEL3417 (Digital Edition) dissertations, where independent double-marking is not practical].

 a) At Stage 1 (= Level 4) the Module Leader (ML) sets assignments (and may consult with other module tutors and lecturers) and acts as moderator.
 Marking will be undertaken by academic colleagues (including Associate Lecturers and PG Demonstrators).